 Ducks Unlimited is funding the effort to control invasive Phragmites and water chestnut within the Hyper Humus ponds.
 Water chestnut forms dense floating mats and outcompetes native plant communities.
 Its decay can deplete oxygen levels, leading to fish kills.
 Phragmites is an aggressive wetland grass that outcompetes native plants and displaces native animals.

 Additionally, The Nature Conservancy is overseeing the larger restoration project that intends to dechannelize the Paulinskill River and restore a variety of natural habitats.
-Preliminary soil, hydrology and biological sampling began in the spring of 2017.
+Preliminary soil, hydrology and biological sampling have been completed.
+TNC is currently seeking design proposals for the project.

 For more information, please contact Sue Predl at email@example.com.